Optimizing for Strategy Diversity in the Design of Video Games: General Lower Bound (Proof of )

 For any such values $t_1,\ldots,t_n$ and $M$, we will get a design that satisfies our \Cref{thm:lowerbound}.
 We set all the entries of the cost vector $c$ to 1 to simplify computations.
 It is not a requirement and the construction would still hold by setting $c_j$ to be any positive number and scaling the column $A_j$ by a factor of $c_j$.
-We will also later show that any of these constructions satisfy our assumption of $A$ having full row rank.

 \textbf{Motivation behind the construction.} Let $P$ be the convex hull of $\{v'_m(t_1), \ldots v'_m(t_n)\}$.
 Let